 It looks like a browser, but it automatically directs you to YouTube’s home page.
 You then browse the site as normal, except that there’s now a big Download button next to the URL bar.
 Tap this at any point to grab the video you’re currently viewing (or the video whose URL you’ve pasted into the address bar).

-We found it easy to use iTubeDownloader and the resultant download was of a good quality.
-(You get a choice of download quality settings, in fact.)
+When it does work, you get a choice of download quality settings.
 The only downside, really, is that it isn’t free beyond the terms of the trial.